nessmahm/secure-network-authentication/part1/section2/_section2.md

 ~~~sh
 sh enableSSHAuthWithOpenLDAP
 ~~~
-This function removes the existing openssh-server, installs openssh-server, libpam-ldapd, and nscd, and then reconfigures libpam-ldapd.
+This function installs openssh-server, libpam-ldapd, and nscd, and then reconfigures libpam-ldapd.

 ___Step 2: Restrict SSH Access to a Specific OpenLDAP Group___<br/>
 Execute the following command to give SSH access only to authorized users: